SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/device-protocols.md

 A background scheduler task will retry each queue up to the number of _maxRetries_.
 If _maxRetries_ is reached the queue will be stored as a permanently failed queue in the event repository.

-All elements of the queue will be retried after the retry delay has passed.
-In effect, the count of the elements in the queue will be decreasing with each successful retried custom action.
+All elements of the queue are retried after the retry delay has passed.
+In effect, the count of the elements in the queue is decreases with each successful retried custom action.

 In the gateway configuration (see also [Gateway Configuration: Additional customization](#additional-customizations)) the following parameters can be configured: